pieralukasz/purple-silence/mobile/README.md

 Use yarn.
 There is high likelihood that `npm install` won't resolve due to some odd dependency issues. `yarn` provides no such trouble.

 ## Setup

 To start development, please set up your environment for development of React Native app with use of React Native CLI.
 Follow the official [instructions](https://reactnative.dev/docs/environment-setup) for installing dependencies for React Native CLI.
 Execute the statement without Creating a new application.

+After all the relevant packages have been properly installed, you need to download one more global package.

+`npm install react-native-rename -g`

+In your main directory run command:

+`npx react-native-rename "PurpleSilence" -b com.purplesilence`

+This will allow us to change the name of the global application name from `mobile` to the `PurpleSilence`.

 After installing all the necessary packages, run the `yarn install` command, and then `cd ios && pod install`.
 Remember that, when you add a new package, execute the command `yarn clear:ios`

 ### Problems